International Archive of Women in Architecture (IAWA): Research & Instruction Services

 Scanning and Copying

-A photocopier is available in the Reading Room for patron use.
+A photocopier and a Zeutschel overhead scanner are available in the Reading Room for patron use.
 The physical condition of a given item and any stated access restrictions may limit an item's availability to be photocopied as will any stated restriction in a manuscript collection's finding aid.

 Scans of materials may be requested.
 Please allow staff adequate time to process and produce the scans.
 The physical condition of a given item may limit an item's availability to be scanned as will any stated restriction in a manuscript collection's finding aid.